hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 avoid being insulted by them, most humbly prayed to God to preserve my honour, and then went with the proprietor of the said press (to the Police Commissioner's Office).
 The Police directly took us before Vincent.
 Inspector Roshan Ali and Jamadar Lakshman, of the Dectective Police, were present there.

 The proprietor of the said press was first examined and Mr. Vincent made many cutting remarks about him.
 Hearing this, I became apprehensive that he might abuse me in the same manner and that a serious altercation might take place between us.
-But I am very glad to state that owing to the miraculous power of God, he questioned me very calmly and with a smiling face As I answered his questions with much adroitness he was pleased with 995me, and told me that my books had been temporarily attached and that I might take them back after the Ganpati festival was over.
+But I am very glad to state that owing to the miraculous power of God, he questioned me very calmly and with a smiling face As I answered his questions with much adroitness he was pleased with me, and told me that my books had been temporarily attached and that I might take them back after the Ganpati festival was over.
 This gave me much relief.
 This case taught us the lesson that we should never do anything likely to attract the notice of the Police.
 I had sent another poem (to the press) for being printed,but in view of the fate of my first book I revoked the the order for printing it.

 ### WE BEAT PROF. VELANKAR FOR HIS CONVERSION
 We then became anxious as to what we should do in order to acquire greater boldness, when we heard that only recently an educated Hindu, who had risen to a professorship, had, as it was to